DMoenks/azure-ad-license-status/docs/features.md

 &#x2714; _Azure Active Directory Premium P1/P2_ based on users covered by Conditional Access

-> DISCLAIMER: For performance reasons, Conditional Access coverage calculation only considers two separate 5-day time slots.
-The first being the most recent full Monday-Friday slot, the second being the same slot two weeks earlier.
-Although this should result in a mostly accurate coverage calculation, taking at least 4-day time slots into account for each time zone, it will inevitably disregard users with irregular access patterns.

 &#x2714; _Azure Active Directory Premium P2_ based on users in scope of Privileged Identity Management

 &#x2714; _Defender for Office 365 P1/P2_ based on protected Exchange Online recipients